 Loyalty.

-According to Square's 2026 Future of Commerce report, 74% of restaurant and café leaders now run a loyalty or rewards program.
+According to Square's 2026 Future of Commerce report, 74% of restaurant and café leaders now run a loyalty or rewards program, including app-less loyalty for cafés and coffee shops via Apple and Google Wallet.
 Of those, 80% say the program directly increases order sizes, repeat visits, and return on investment.

 The math is clear.
 Loyalty programs work.